fastlane/docs/docs/actions/slack.md

 Key | Description | Default
 ----|-------------|--------
   `message` | The message that should be displayed on Slack.
+This supports the standard Slack markup language | `pretext` | This is optional text that appears above the message attachment block.
+This supports the standard Slack markup language |
-This supports the standard Slack markup language | `channel` | #channel or @username | `use_webhook_configured_username_and_icon` | Use webhook's default username and icon settings? (true/false) | `false` `slack_url` | Create an Incoming WebHook for your Slack group |
+  `channel` | #channel or @username |
+  `use_webhook_configured_username_and_icon` | Use webhook's default username and icon settings? (true/false) | `false`
+  `slack_url` | Create an Incoming WebHook for your Slack group |